dart-lang/dart-pad/README.md

 It is currently in a pre-alpha state, partially complete, and very much under active development.

+## Try it

+A simple DartPad example of how to use the library is here: https://dartpad.dartlang.org/2a7fd9328e0a567ee79b

 ## The API

-A minimal sample of how to make an analysis call is here: https://dartpad.dartlang.org/2a7fd9328e0a567ee79b

 The discovery doc for the server's REST API is available here: http://dart-services.appspot.com/api/discovery/v1/apis/dartservices/v1/rest.